minvws/nl-covid19-data-dashboard/docs/lokalize-texts.md

   before they are applied.
-- When a feature branch gets merged into develop, the `sync-after-feature` command runs which adds new texts to production so that the communication team can prepare them for upcoming release.
+- When a feature branch gets merged into develop, the `sync-after-feature` command runs which adds new texts to production so that the communication team can prepare them for upcoming releases.
 - After a release, we manually run the `sync-after-release`, which then strips all keys from production that are not in use in development anymore.
 This also clears the mutations log file which should then be committed. **Do not delete